IvanovDeveloper/StepsTestProject/README.md

-# StepsTestProject
+# Steps Challenge

 It is Project for **Mobile development recruitment challenge**.

-After project downloading install `pods`
+After project downloading install `pods`.